jundalisay/superblist/content/en/research/indian/gospel/chapter-52b.md

 Monday, March 25, 1887

-M. arrived at the Baranagore Math to visit his brother disciples.
-Devendra accompanied him.
-M. had been coming to the monastery very frequently and now and then had spent a day or two.
+M. arrived at the Baranagore Math with Devendra to visit his brother disciples and spend the night in the monastery.
 The previous week he had spent three days at the Math.
-He was very eager to observe the spirit of intense renunciation of these young men.It was evening.
-M. intended to spend the night in the monastery. Śaśi lighted the lamp in the worship room and chanted the name of God.
+He was very eager to observe the spirit of intense renunciation of these young men.

+Śaśi lit the lamp in the worship room and chanted the name of God.
 Next he burnt incense before all the pictures of gods and goddesses in the various rooms.
-The evening service began. Śaśi conducted the worship.
+The evening service began.

+Śaśi conducted the worship.
 The members of the Math, with M. and Devendra, stood with folded hands and sang the hymn of the Ārati.

-Narendra's reminiscences of the Master
+## Narendra's reminiscences of the Master

-When the worship was over, Narendra and M. became engaged in conversation.
-Narendra was recalling his various meetings with Sri Ramakrishna.
+After the worship, Narendra recalled to M. his various meetings with Sri Ramakrishna.

 NARENDRA: "One day, during one of my early visits, the Master in an ecstatic mood said to me, 'You have come!'
 'How amazing!'
 I said to myself.
 'It is as if he had known me a long time.'
 Then he said to me, 'Do you ever see light?'
 I replied: 'Yes, sir.
 Before I fall asleep I feel something like a light revolving near my forehead.' "

 M: "Do you see it even now?"

 NARENDRA:"I used to see it frequently.
 In Jadu Mallick's garden house the Master one day touched me and muttered something to himself.
 I became unconscious.
 The effect of the touch lingered with me a month, like an intoxication.
 "When he heard that a proposal had been made about my marriage, he wept, holding the feet of the image of Kāli.
 With tears in his eyes he prayed to the Divine Mother: 'O Mother, please upset the whole thing!
 Don't let Narendra be drowned.'

 "After my father's death my mother and my brothers were starving.
 When the Master met Annada Guha one day, he said to him: 'Narendra's father has died.
 His family is in a state of great privation.
 It would be good if his friends helped him now with money.'

 "After Annada had left I scolded him.
 I said, 'Why did you say all those things to him?'

 Thus rebuked, he wept and said, 'Alas! for your sake I could beg from door to door.'
 "He tamed us by his love.
 Don't you think so?"

 M: "There is not the slightest doubt about it.
 His love was utterly unselfish."

 NARENDRA: "One day when I was alone with him he said something to me.
 Nobody else was present.
 Please don't repeat it to anyone here,"
 M: "No, I shall not.
 What did he say?"
 NARENDRA: "He said: 'It is not possible for me to exercise occult powers; but I shall do so through you.
 What do you say?'
 'No,' I replied, 'you can't do that.'